Franz Xaver Winterhalter: Last years

 To deal with those pressing for portrait commissions, many of whom were calling for multiple replicas, Winterhalter made extensive use of assistants.
-No portrait painter had ever enjoyed such an extraordinary royal patronage as Winterhalter; only Rubens and Van Dyck worked as he did in an international network.
+No portrait painter had ever enjoyed such an extraordinary royal patronage as Winterhalter; only Peter Paul Rubens, Anthony van Dyck and Thomas Lawrence worked as he did in an international network.

 Winterhalter sought respite from the pressures of his work with holidays abroad in Italy, Switzerland, and above all Germany.
-Despite the many years, he lived in France, he remained deeply attached to his native country.
+Despite the many years he lived in France, he remained deeply attached to his native country.
 For all his success and popularity, Winterhalter continued to live simply and abstemiously.
 In 1859 he bought a villa in Baden-Baden, his favorite vacation spot.

-In 1864 Winterhalter made his last visit to England.
-In the autumn of that year he traveled to Vienna to execute the portraits of Emperor Franz Joseph and Empress Elisabeth that remain among his most well-known works.
+In 1864, Winterhalter made his last visit to England.
+In the autumn of that year, he traveled to Vienna to execute the portraits of Emperor Franz Joseph and Empress Elisabeth that remain among his most well-known works.
 As he grew older, Winterhalter's links with France weakened while his interest in Germany grew.
 He was taking a cure in Switzerland at the outbreak of the Franco-Prussian War, the war that ended the Second French Empire.
 After the war, the painter did not return to France, going instead to Baden.
-He was officially still accredited at the court of Baden and he settled in Karlsruhe.
-In the last two years of his life Winterhalter painted very little.
-During a visit to Frankfurt am Main in the summer of 1873 he contracted typhus and died on 8 July.
+He was officially still accredited at the court of Baden, and he settled in Karlsruhe.
+In the last two years of his life, Winterhalter painted very little.
+During a visit to Frankfurt am Main in the summer of 1873, he contracted typhus and died on 8 July.
 He was 68 years old.